 Although you are not allowed to delete a built-in variable, you may hide it.
 Right click on the variable and choose Hide.
 To unhide previously hidden variables, right click and choose Unhide, and then choose the variable to show, or All Variables to unhide all previously hidden variables.
 Hiding unused variables can be a useful way to simplify a model's appearance, perhaps for display to stakeholders.
 Note: variables can still be used in calculations even when hidden (e.g., if you enter 50% for a demand site's consumption and then hide the Consumption variable, WEAP will still use the hidden value of 50% in determining how much water is consumed by the demand site).
 Therefore, to prevent confusion, it is best not to hide variables which currently hold data.

 To see a list of all (unhidden) data variables along with their definitions (the information listed above), from the main menu choose Edit, Data Variable, Report.
 Variables for non-existent objects (e.g., reservoir variables if the area has no reservoirs) are not shown.
 The report can be exported to a CSV, ASCII, Excel, Word, HTML or XML file, or to the Windows clipboard.
-This report will not include any data expressions--for those, you will need to see the Data Expressions Report or Export Expressions to Excel.
+This report will not include any data expressions -- for those, you will need to see the Data Expressions Report or Export Expressions to Excel.

 To delete a user-defined variable, right click on its tab and choose Delete.

-You can reorder the variables tabs--right click on a tab and choose Move Left or Move Right.
+You can reorder the variables tabs -- right click on a tab and choose Move Left or Move Right.

 Note: If you want to perform an action on a variable (Edit, Delete, Move Left, Move Right, or Hide), you must first make sure that the variable is the current, highlighted variable.
 If it is not, left click on the variable tab to select it, then right click on it and choose the desired action.

 Note: Customizing data variables only applies to the current WEAP dataset.
 If you want to add or customize variables in other datasets, you will need to do it separately for each one.
 If you have added many user-defined variables to an area and you want to have the same variables in a new area, create the new area as a copy of the existing area with the user-defined variables.
+If you want to add the user-defined variables from one area to another existing WEAP area, create a Plugin containing the user-defined variables from the first area, and Import it into the second area.

 See also: Customizing Result Variables